cozemble/breezbook/dev-diaries/mikehogan-dev-diary.md

 discounted rate, then I think I will have a general solution for the dog walking pricing - without getting seduced into the complexity of pricing matrices and sheets.

+The UX of the app might be best placed to select the initial service, show add-ons and on that screen, prompt for extra party members i.e. "adding" is done in one place.

+# Tue 9 Jul 2024
+I was working through creating the necessary mutations to make my test dog walking client, and I was about to make the add-ons for the extra 30 mins and the extra dog.
+But then I realised that add-ons do not extend the duration of a booking.
+And then I remembered that `Service Options` do.
+This makes sense.
+First you pick all things that define the length, capacity and base price of the service.
+Then add-ons, their purpose is to add items that can be done in the same time, for an extra charge.
+So that might be watering plants or giving the dog medicine.

+So am going to push through the service option implementation